owalid/total-perspective-vortex/README.md

 ```
 /process
-  /dl <-- In this directory we can find the scripts used to train and predict the deep learning models
+  /dl <-- Contain scripts used to train and predict with deep learning models
-  /ml <-- In this directory we can find the scripts used to train and predict the machine learning models
+  /ml <-- Contain scripts used to train and predict with machine learning models
 ```

 There is usage of the scripts: